darwinia-network/darwinia-docs-deprecated/content/blog/2020-06-01-darwinia-project-moon-en.md

 ---
-title: Darwinia Project Moon, 100 Million cRING Grand Prize
+title: Darwinia Project Moon, 100 Million CRING Grand Prize
 author: @DarwiniaNetwork
 authorURL: http://twitter.com/DarwiniaNetwork
 ---

 ![](assets/2020-06-01-darwinia-project-moon.png)

-**For this Grand Prix, Darwinia will provide 100 Million cRING rewards.** All rewards can be exchanged for the mainnet RING after the Darwinia Mainnet launched at the ratio of 100:1.
+**For this Grand Prix, Darwinia will provide 100 Million CRING rewards.** All rewards can be exchanged for the mainnet RING after the Darwinia Mainnet launched at the ratio of 100:1.

 <!--truncate-->